taichi-dev/docs.taichi.graphics/README.md

 ## Deploy

-**Subject to change shortly**

-This website currently hosted on Github Pages at https://rexwang.cc/taichi.graphics/.
+This website currently hosted on Github Pages at https://taichi.graphics.
 The `gh-pages` branch is hosting the static files.

-Run `bash deploy.sh` to deploy for now.
+The deployment is automatically done when Pull Requests are merged to `master` branch.
+It can also be triggered manually [here](https://github.com/rexwangcc/taichi.graphics/actions?query=workflow%3A%22Deploy+Taichi+Website%22).

 ## Future Work